iotaledger/hub/README.md

 ## Supported database systems
 - MariaDB.
 Note that we *strongly discourage* the use of *MySQL* because it does not support CHECK constraints for data integrity.
 We only test against MariaDB.
+  Please ensure that your MariaDB version is *>= 10.2.1* as this is the first version supporting [CHECK constraints](https://mariadb.com/kb/en/library/constraint/#check-constraints)

 ## Developing RPCHub
 - Be sure to run `./hooks/autohook.sh install` after checkout!